-2.5.1.2 Complications and Adverse Events (AEs)
+2.2.2.2 Complications and Adverse Events (AEs)

-There have been no complications associated with the bone marrow aspiration or BMMNC infusion, and no quality issues associated with the cellular product.
-There have been three AEs, with none attributed to the intervention.
-One patient was readmitted overnight one month following cell infusion with chest pain.
+There have been no complications associated with the bone marrow aspiration or stem cell infusion.
+There has been no quality issues associated with the cellular product.
+There have been three AEs, none attributed to the intervention.
+One patient was readmitted overnight, one month following his stem cell infusion with chest pain.
 The cause of pain was determined to be gastrointestinal.
-One patient underwent repeat revascularization of the target vessel at four months due to stenosis proximal to the LAD stent.
-This was successfully treated with a second drug eluting stent (DES) and he was discharged the following day.
-There have been no arrhythmias detected by serial ambulatory electrocardiogram (ECG/AEG) monitoring in any of the patients although one patient received an implantable cardiac defibrillator (ICD) three months following cell administration because of palpitations and light-headedness; however, no ventricular arrhythmias were ever documented in the patient.
+One patient underwent repeat revascularization of the target vessel at four months due to the presence of stenosis proximal to the LAD stent.
+This was successfully treated with the placement of a second DES and he was discharged the following day.
+There have been no arrhythmias detected by serial Holter monitoring in any of the patients although one patient received an implantable cardiac defibrillator (ICD) three months following cell administration because of the development of palpitations and light-headedness.
+No ventricular arrhythmias were ever documented in the patient.

-2.5.2 Cell preparation
+2.2.3 Cell Isolation

 To address variation in cell preparation techniques, the CCTRN proposes to utilize a closed cell separation system (Sepax, BioSafe) that will provide for ease of utility among network sites and reproducible product generation.
 In order to demonstrate comparability of the Sepax density gradient cellular product with that of traditional open systems (Manual density gradient), a series of experiments were performed doing direct comparison, which are fully described in a separate document.
-Briefly, bone marrow aspirations (100ml) were obtained from normal donors and evenly split between the two systems.
-The final product from each method was compared with the starting population with regards to total nucleated cells (TNC), mononuclear cells (MNC), CD34+ cells and Colony Forming Units (CFU) recovery.
-Results are summarized below:
+Briefly, bone marrow aspirations (100ml) were obtained from normal donors and split between the two systems.
+The final product from each method was compared to the starting population with regards to total nucleated cells (TNC), mononuclear cells (MNC), CD34+ cells and Colony Forming Units (CFU) recovery.
+Results are summarized in Table 2a.

-Starting TNC TNC MNC CD34 + Cell

-(x10 8) Recovery Recovery Recovery
+Starting TNC (x10 8) TNC Recovery (%±SD) MNC Recovery (%±SD) CD34+ Cell Recovery (%±SD)

-(%±SD) (%±SD) (%±SD)

 n=12

 Manual 10.3±4.7 24.1±6.6 46.8±16.4 64.6±16.7

 Sepax 13.9±3.7 19.5±4.4 46.5±16.2 68.3±12.2